antoniobruchidev/mp3-restaurant-manager-final/README.md

 On top of it, looking around the web, I found [this](https://www.digitalocean.com/community/tutorials/how-to-use-many-to-many-database-relationships-with-flask-sqlalchemy){:target="_blank"}, compared the defined relationships in those models and mines and it looked like my relationships were completely different, I honestly don't remember where I read about the previous code, but anyway after testing the new code, it was working fine so I decided to keep it.
 Back to my models, I decided to create two new models, IngredientQuantity and ManufactoredIngredientQuantity, so I could relate them with every other table that require a quantity, from placed orders and deliveries and wastages of Ingredients to the sale, preparation or wastage of one or more ManufactoredIngredients (as long has they are flagged as sellable and their price is set).
 Once I was at it I decided to rename some variables in a more semantic way and to add two new columns in the BoardMessage model for the message's subject and its replies.

+#### Bugs in development - Commit [1](https://github.com/antoniobruchidev/mp3-restaurant-manager/commit/6dcafa5633f49ba5f6c9f13584c14b9a3180b825){:target="_blank"}

+I started developing it using wtforms, but I had trouble changing the values of select fields with javascript, so at the beginning I tought of having the select field to be choosen manually and when the user would select an option have it populate the form accordingly, because I couldn't find a way to populate a hidden field, so the result was clearly not good for user experience.
+From there the decision to quit using wtforms and let javascript handle the rest.